-Figure 10: Table illustrating comparison between PeakVue and Bearing Fault Detector peak g level measurements.
+Comparison between PeakVue and Bearing Fault Detector

-At the NSK Bearing Test Facilities, a second set of tests were conducted with the BFD where faults were introduced into specific bearing components by an electric discharge marking pen.
-The bearings were then loaded at 50% dynamic load (about five times that experienced normally) and run until catastrophic failure occurred.
-Catastrophic failure was defined as shaft lockup, temperature exceeds preset level or shock level trip point was exceeded.
+At the NSK Bearing Test Facilities, faults were introduced into specific bearing components by an electric discharge marking pen.
+The bearings were then loaded at 50% dynamic load (about 5 times that experienced normally) and run until catastrophic failure occurred.
+Catastrophic failure was determined by one of the following: